apache/pulsar/site2/docs/security-kerberos.md

 saslJaasClientAllowedIds=.*client.* ## regex for principals that are allowed to connect to brokers saslJaasServerSectionName=PulsarBroker ## corresponds to the section in the JAAS configuration file for brokers

-## Authentication settings of the broker itself.
-Used when the broker connects to other brokers
+# Authentication settings of the broker itself.
+Used when the broker connects to other brokers, or when the proxy connects to brokers, either in same or other clusters
 brokerClientAuthenticationPlugin=org.apache.pulsar.client.impl.auth.AuthenticationSasl
 brokerClientAuthenticationParameters={"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}
 ```